awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

   Specify this parameter if you are copying a snapshot from one AWS Region to another, and your DB instance uses a non\-default option group\.

-  If your source DB instance uses Transparent Data Encryption for Oracle or Microsoft SQL Server, you must specify this parameter when copying across regions\.
+  If your source DB instance uses Transparent Data Encryption for Oracle or Microsoft SQL Server, you must specify this parameter when copying across Regions\.
 For more information, see [Option Group Considerations](#USER_CopySnapshot.Options)\.
 + `KmsKeyId` – The AWS KMS key ID for an encrypted DB snapshot\.
 The KMS key ID is the Amazon Resource Name \(ARN\), KMS key identifier, or the KMS key alias for the KMS encryption key\.
   + If you copy an encrypted DB snapshot from your AWS account, you can specify a value for this parameter to encrypt the copy with a new KMS encryption key\.
 If you don't specify a value for this parameter, then the copy of the DB snapshot is encrypted with the same KMS key as the source DB snapshot\.
   + If you copy an encrypted DB snapshot that is shared from another AWS account, then you must specify a value for this parameter\.